Church of the United Brethren in Christ: Theology

-The Church of the United Brethren in Christ is a conservative Trinitarian body of Christians that hold the deity, humanity, and atonement of Jesus; that the Bible, in both the Old and New Testaments, is the inspired Word of God; and that salvation is through faith, repentance and following after Christ.
+The Church of the United Brethren in Christ is a conservative Trinitarian body of Christians that hold the deity, humanity, and atonement of Jesus; that the Bible, in both the Old and New Testaments, is the inspired Word of God; and that salvation is through faith, repentance, and following after Christ.
 The church holds two ordinances: baptism and the Lord's supper.
-The church takes a neutral position on the observance of feet washing, stating, "the example of washing feet is left to the judgment of every one to practice or not...".
+The church takes a neutral position on the observance of foot washing, stating, "the example of washing feet is left to the judgment of every one to practice or not...".